Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 I used to think my birthmark, the one that has three dots on my forærm, was Jagannath, Baladeva, and Subhadra; now I also consider it Trimurti (The middle one looks like a fish named Matsya, and Ramas' bow; they say you can see all their respective avataras).

+I have no"-thing" to hide; she's not the only one I'm going to kill on sight without hesitation.

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense